yaoyzz/Custom-Graphical-Toolkit/README.md

 2. Open cmd change dir to the folder and type: python -m http.server
-   Then open a browser and go to localhost : 8000
+   Then open a browser and go to localhost:8000